tjmahr/charlatan/inst/review/review.md

 #### TaxonomyProvider

 This class randomly samples from prepackaged genus/species names.
-The basis for the random genus/species names are well detailed in the hidden `?TaxonomyProvider` but not in the user-facing `?taxonomy` page.
-Now that Roxygen2 supports new `@inherit` and `@inheritSection fun title` directives, I suggest that the user-facing page include this documentation.
+The basis for the random genus/species names is well detailed in the hidden `?TaxonomyProvider` page but not included in the user-facing `?taxonomy` page.
+Now that Roxygen2 supports the new `@inherit` and `@inheritSection fun title` directives, I suggest that the user-facing page include this documentation.

 ``` r
 set.seed(22)